Mikawa Inu (SHIKOKU) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mikawa Inu Historical Price

 According to the latest data gathered on Mikawa Inu live price page, the current price of Mikawa Inu is 0USD.
-The circulating supply of Mikawa Inu(SHIKOKU) is 999.05T SHIKOKU , giving it a market capitalization of $122.38K.
+The circulating supply of Mikawa Inu(SHIKOKU) is 999.04T SHIKOKU , giving it a market capitalization of $138.88K.

 The Mikawa Inu Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SHIKOKU based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.